Easy Chunky Crochet Cardigan Free Pattern

 (At this point we did a yarn change to Colour 2 to match our back panel.
 Remember to match your stripe pattern)

-Repeat row 3 (remember to change colours according to your stripe pattern) until the length of the sleeve panel (including ribbing) is equal to your “Arm Length to Underarm Measurement“.
+Repeat row 3 (remember to change colours according to your stripe pattern) until the length of the sleeve panel (including ribbing) is equal to your “Arm Length to Underarm Measurement” (read expanding the width of your sleeve panel below first)

 We will show you how to check the sleeve length again under “Assembly” below so that you can ensure you have the perfect fit.